 Jesus knew that his disciples were afraid—he made them a promise.
 He said, “I will ask the Father, and he will give you another Advocate, to be with you forever.”
 In the original Greek, the word we translate as ‘advocate’ is parakletos.
-Well it means ‘someone called in to help’:
+Well it means ‘someone called in to help’.
+A parakletos could be:

-- It could be a witness called in to testify in your behalf.
+- a witness called in to testify in your behalf

 Jesus, knowing that he would soon ascend back to the Father, promised his disciples a parakletos—someone on whom they could call when they needed help; someone who would be there for them in their hour of need.
 Jesus promised that this friend would be with them forever.

 This is the Holy Spirit, God dwelling in our hearts.